armadaproject/armada/docs/development_guide.md

 # in docker-compose.yaml to be kezhenxu94/pulsar.
 docker-compose up -d redis postgres pulsar eventingester

-# Verify that dependencies started successfully
+# Verify that dependencies started successfully.
-# (check that redis, stan, postgres, and pulsar are all up).
+# You may need to run docker-compose up again if some component failed to start, e.g., due to timeout.
 docker ps

 # Start the Armada server and executor.
-# Alternatively, run the Armada server and executor directly on the host,
-# e.g., through your IDE; see below for details.
+# Alternatively, run the Armada server and executor directly on the host, e.g., through your IDE; see below for details.
-mage buildDockers "bundle"
 docker-compose up -d server executor
 ```